dutzi/dutzi.github.io/content/blog/using-find-index/index.md

 ---
 title: Things You Should Know About Array.findIndex
 date: '2020-01-04T08:51:12.960Z'
-description: 'An short and simple overview of Array.findIndex'
+description: 'A short and simple overview of Array.findIndex'
-tags: array findIndex
+tags: ['array', 'findIndex']
 ---

-**Array.prototype.findIndex**, according to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex) is:
+**Array.prototype.findIndex** according to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex) is:

 > A method that returns the **index** of the first element in the array **that satisfies the provided testing function**.
 Otherwise, it returns -1, indicating that no element passed the test.